metwork-framework/resources/cookiecutter/_{{cookiecutter.repo}}/.metwork-framework/plugins_guide.md

 If you have a virtualenv in your plugin or if you want to simulate the exact environment your code will run in the context of your plugin, you can use the `plugin_env` interactive command.

-If you are developping, the best way is to go in the root directory of your plugin and use `plugin_env` without argument.
+If you are developing, the best way is to go in the root directory of your plugin and use `plugin_env` without argument.

 If you have a "normal" installed plugin, you can use `plugin_env {PLUGIN_NAME}`.